garrandall/popular-music-data/tracks/trust-keyshia-cole-monica.md

 And give it all to me baby
 Dont you run from me baby
 I'll give you every little piece of me
-No I wont leave out a thing cause I know...
+No I won't leave out a thing cause I know...

 I know you've seen alot of things in your life
-Got you feeling like this cant be right
+Got you feeling like this can't be right
-But I wont hurt you im down for you baby
+But I won't hurt you im down for you baby
 (I know you've seen alot of things)
 I know you've seen alot of things in your life
-Got you feeling like this cant be right
+Got you feeling like this can't be right
-But I wont hurt you im down for you baby (I'm down for you baby)
+But I won't hurt you im down for you baby (I'm down for you baby)

 Now let me show you love can be easy if you jus let it be Nothin is promised but I believe if you give me everything (TRUST)